aleksey-vitsko/Database-Administrator-Tools/README.md

 ScriptLoginPermissions – scripts server-level and database-level permissions, role memberships for specified login

+ShowTableUsage - shows which tables are used (inserts,updates,deletes,locks,scans, etc.) within a database, and which are not

-ViewServerProperties – shows host OS, server machine, SQL instance-level properties and configuration options, and more
+ViewServerProperties – shows number of physical and logical cores, sockets, memory, host OS info, server machine info, SQL instance-level properties and configuration options, and more

 MemoryManagerInfo – shows how SQL Server is using memory